When you take an oral supplement, you may not think too deeply about the construction of the pill itself — but it can make a difference.

 When you take a nutritional supplement, you expect your body to receive the dosage of nutrients listed on the label.
 However, due to the varying bioavailability of some supplement ingredients, your body may not absorb all of the nutrients you ingest.
 On the bright side, softgels increase the bioavailability of nutrients inside, more so than other pills like capsules and tablets.

-At iwi, our softgel capsules allow us to provide a nutrient-rich omega-3 supplement while ensuring maximum nutrient absorption.
-Since our algae-based omega-3 formulation provides at least 50% better absorption of omega-3s than other sources, we do not want these benefits to go to waste, which is why our supplements consist of easily digestible plant-based gel capsules.
+At iwi life, our softgel capsules allow us to provide a nutrient-rich omega-3 supplement while ensuring maximum nutrient absorption.
+Since our algae-based omega-3 formulation provides at least 1.7X better absorption of omega-3s than other sources, we do not want these benefits to go to waste, which is why our supplements consist of easily digestible plant-based gel capsules.

 Oils and Fat-Soluble Supplements